SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-the-network.md

 9. Provide the **Address range CIDR**.
 For example, 172.18.0.0/16

    The CIDR suffix must be between 0 and 27 inclusive.
+The default value is 172.16.0.0/15.

    >**Info:** If the IP address of the Edge appliance overlaps with the Edge appliance's address range, then you must update the **Address range CIDR**.